- Finding the perfect cat

 Do you already have pets?

 Some cats get on well with other animals, whereas others prefer to be more solitary.
-If you already have other pets, make sure you're choosing a cat that will get on well with them.
+If you already have other pets, make sure you're adopting a rescue cat that has been pet tested and will get along with them.

 Do you have young children?

 Some cats may have had experiences in their lives that make them more shy or reclusive.
-If you have a family with young children, try to find a cat that will enjoy all the attention they're going to receive!
+If you have a family with young children, find a cat that has been child tested and will be able to live with them.
+Be aware that some specialise they can only live with older children, whereas others may not be suited at all!

 Consider the bills